 Implement double opt-in

-Send a confirmation email to each new subscriber to make sure the email was typed correctly and there is no wrong data in your mailing list.
+Send a confirmation email to each new subscriber to make sure the email was typed correctly and there is no incorrect data on your mailing list.
 Unknown or non-existing emails will cause hard bounces, so you need to eliminate every chance of that happening.

-See how Vanity Planet does it: the company sends out confirmation emails with an univocal message on a call-to-action button.
+See how Vanity Planet does it: the company sends out confirmation emails with an clear message on a call-to-action button.

 Formula for calculating open rate: